phaledang/learn-langraph/labs/lab13-pdf-and_image_to_csv/README.md

-# PDF Course Extraction System
+# PDF Content Extraction System

 This project provides a **clean, automated workflow** for extracting course information from PDF documents using **Azure OpenAI** and **LangChain**.
 The system automatically processes PDF pages, detects course content, and exports structured data to CSV format.